ZhizhenChen/ZhizhenChen/README.md

 ### 😎Hi!
 Nice to meet you!

 Welcome to my page!

-I'm Nicole Chen, a senior student majoring in Data Science at The University of Hong Kong, Shenzhen.
+I'm Nicole Chen, a senior student majoring in Data Science at The University of Hong Kong, Shenzhen, currently live in Shenzhen, China.

 <!--
 **ZhizhenChen/ZhizhenChen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.